 Prerequisites: Admission to student teaching; major GPA 3.0.
+Other: Concurrent enrollment in EDUC-4012, EDUC-4131 and EDUC-4132.

-Other: Concurrent enrollment in EDUC-4013, EDUC-4131 and EDUC-4132.
+Other: Concurrent enrollment in EDUC-4012, EDUC-4131 and EDUC-4132.
 Candidates will demonstrate competencies required by Oklahoma for licensure in grades 7-12 during two 6-week assignments, one in a high school and one in a middle/junior high school, in the Oklahoma City metropolitan area.
 Each OC candidate will be observed and evaluated regularly by an OC School of Education faculty member.
 Student teachers will meet on campus weekly with university supervisors.
-This course is normally offered every school, and to an elementary school (Oklahoma City metropolitan area) to complete 6 weeks of student teaching in each.
-Each OC candidate is observed and evaluated regularly by an OC School of Education faculty member.
-Student teachers will meet weekly with university supervisors.
-This course is normally offered every semester.
+This course is normally offered every semester